timmcginley/41936/Assignments/A.md

 #### All subjects responsibilities
 * The contract applies to all subjects
-* All subjects are involved into comprehending the contracts, its rules, and team decision.
+* All subjects are involved in comprehending the contracts, its rules, and team decision.
 * Agree on the form of the teams

 #### Additional PM responsibilities